 This small street which goes up towards the São Bento station is flanked by traditional businesses and houses from the 18C with emblazoned facades.
 It was the old goldsmiths' and jewellers' street.
 The Santa Casa da Misericordia (beside the Baroque Church da Misericordia) has a remarkable painting from the Flemish school Fons Vitae ( The Fountain of Life) given by King Manuel I around 1520.

 Trains for Minho and the Douro have left from this station since 1896.
 Notice the walls of the waiting room plastered with painted azulejos from 1930 by Jorge Colaço.
 The scenes depicted recall the traditional life in the north of Portugal as well as important episodes in Portuguese history.

 You must stop at number 144 in this busy street to study the neo-Gothic facade of the book-shop Lello & Irmão (1881) and its double flighted interior staircase.
 On the first floor is a small bar where you can sit comfortably amidst the books.

 This Gothic church, which has preserved its pretty rose window, is entered through a 17C doorway.
 The Baroque decoration is a veritable triumph.
 The altars, the walls, the vaults, disappear beneath a profusion of gilded and sculpted wood depicting vine branches, cherubs and birds.
 Notice Jesse's tree, in a chapel on the left...
 The house of the Third Order of St Francis has a permanent collection of sacred art.

-The cellars occupy the lower area of the commune house of Villa Nova de Gaia, on the left bank of the Douro.
-More than 58 Port houses are represented there.
-The visit to the cellars lets you follow the slow process of port making from wine.
-The port is stored in 535 litre barrels whose porosity accentuates the ageing process.
+The cellars occupy the lower area of the Vila Nova de Gaia municipality, on the left bank of the Douro.
+Some 60 Port houses are represented there.
+A tour of the cellars shows you the slow process of making Port from wine.
+The Port is stored in 535-litre barrels whose porosity accentuates the ageing process.